Weekend Reading – Best ETFs in Canada 2022

 But there’s more to the story…as always.

 Case in point: that link profiles two friends of mine on opposite sides of the fence when it comes to investing – dividends vs. total return.
-I’ll recap the storyline in case The Star paywall cuts people out!
+I’ll recap the storyline due to The Toronto Star paywall…

 Tawcan (Bob Lai) from Vancouver, is a passionate dividend investor: holding 51 dividend stocks and one ETF at this time.
 Tawcan believes what many other dividend investors believe: “living off dividends” could provide far more financial flexibility (rather than having to sell assets at undesirable investing times).